CodeWithNachi/docker-with-nachi/Concepts/Lesson-01.md

 # Comparing With Application

-## Intention
- * Run a nginx web server application
- * Understand what is an image
- * Understand what is a container
- * Basic operations on a container
- * States of the container

 ## Experiment 1
  1. We can run a nginx web server application by the below command
 ```bash